-Financial wellness can be defined as a state where one is able to meet routine expenses, address financial challenges and stay prepared for financial emergencies.
-Financial security, financial dignity and financial savings go hand in hand with financial wellness.
+Financial wellness can be defined as a state where one can meet routine expenses, address financial challenges, and stay prepared for financial emergencies.
+Financial security, financial dignity, and financial savings go hand in hand with financial wellness.
 Perhaps the strongest indicator of achieving a state of financial wellness is having the freedom and choice to say no to alternative financial services that are predatory in nature.

 Globally, business communities are recognizing the implications of financial stress in the workplace and are turning to financial wellness programs to alleviate this type of stress.
 The understanding is that a financially healthy workforce is profitable for businesses and their bottom lines.